Skip to main content

 If you're considering AI implementation, the MIT research suggests three priorities:

 First, be honest about whether you need to build or can partner.
 Building only makes sense if your situation is genuinely unique.
 Most aren't.
+And if you're buying, watch for hidden costs in vendor proposals.

 Second, empower the people who understand the actual work.
 Your innovation lab doesn't know what your operations team needs.